WebDevStudios/Sane-Widget-Sidebar-Management/README.md

 ![Old and busted](https://raw.github.com/WebDevStudios/Sane-Widget-Sidebar-Management/master/screenshot-2.jpg)

-3. Widget Area scrolls with you.
+3. Widget area scrolls with you.
 No more trying to drag outside of the viewing area.

 ![Widget area scrolls with you](https://raw.github.com/WebDevStudios/Sane-Widget-Sidebar-Management/master/screenshot-3.jpg)